Pylons/pyramid/docs/api/security.rst

     The ACE "action" (the first element in an ACE e.g. ``(Deny, 'george', 'read')`` that means deny access.
 A sequence of ACEs makes up an ACL.
-It is a string, and its actual value is "Deny".
+It is a string, and its actual value is ``'Deny'``.

     .. deprecated:: 2.0